justin1703/homeserver-ansible/README.md

 ---

-## Problems which might occure due to the Firewall Rules
+## Known Issues Related to Firewall Rules

-This section provides all necessary UFW rules and other important changes which I need to add into this project afterwards.
+This section documents firewall rules that are currently required but **not yet fully automated via Ansible**.
+These rules may be integrated into a dedicated Ansible role in the future.

 ### Allow Nginx Proxy Manager to reach Nextcloud, this need to be done for every Service you want to reach through the Proxy-Manager:
 ```bash